selfup/dom.events/_posts/2020-11-21-decrease-memory-using-structs-in-rust.md

 The first thing was to tackle multithreaded mutations and then once that was at a reasonable state we moved on to adding more layers to the generator.

-Now we are at the point where memory is starting to become an unfortunate contstraint even on a 32GB machine.
+Now we are at the point where memory is starting to become an unfortunate contstraint even on a machine with 32GB of RAM (DDR4 3200MHz C16).

 The program ([unigen](https://github.com/selfup/oxidizy/tree/master/crates/unigen), not the simulator) at max workload with my hardware outputs the following: